 For those that do not meet 4 out of the 5 requirements above, a reasonable alternative in the form of a Telephonic Coaching Program will be available to earn their final 34%.
 These programs will take a minimum of 8-12 weeks to complete.
-Beginning in January 2016, an additional reasonable alternative choice will be the completion of the Diabetes Prevention Program or Real Appeal program, a 16-week lifestyle management program through UHC medical plan.
-There are some requirements that need to be met to be eligible for these programs.
-These programs will only be allowed to be completed once by any covered member.
+Beginning in January 2020, additional reasonable alternative choice may be provided and will be listed in the official rules published each year by the Benefits section of the Risk & Benefits Management Department.
+Additionally, there may be specific lifestyle programs offered as reasonable alternatives.
+There are some requirements that need to be met to be eligible for specific e programs such as Real Appeal.
+These specific programs will only be allowed to be completed once by any covered member.
 Once an employee or covered dependent has taken either of these courses and received points towards the Health Rewards with Options program, they will not be eligible to receive credit for these programs in future years.